Sioux City Journal

-The Sioux City Journal is the daily newspaper and website of Sioux City, Iowa.
+The Sioux City Journal is an online newspaper of Sioux City, Iowa and is printed three days a week.
 Founded in 1864, the publication now covers northwestern Iowa and portions of Nebraska and South Dakota.

 The Journal has won numerous state, regional and national awards.
 It was named one of the "10 that do it right" by the publishing trade journal Editor and Publisher in 2009 and 2013.

 The Journal is owned by Lee Enterprises Inc.

 History

 The Sioux City Journal was founded as a weekly newspaper on August 20, 1864 by Samuel Tait Davis (1828–1900) and others who wanted a strong local voice for the Union Party and the re-election of Abraham Lincoln.
 Serving as the first editor, Davis continued until after the election, ensuring a pro-Lincoln perspective.
 With the end of the Union Party after the Civil War, this shifted to a pro-Republican stance.

 George and Henry Perkins bought the Sioux City Weekly Journal in 1869, and within a year converted it to a daily newspaper.
 Continuing the Republican editorial line, George Perkins (1840–1914) served as editor in between terms as a Republican officeholder.
 Among other offices, he served in the Iowa Senate and the U.S. House of Representatives, and "lost a highly contested bid for Iowa's governorship in 1906."

 Noted political cartoonist Jay Norwood Darling, better known as "Ding," worked for the Journal between 1900 and 1906.
 He later won two Pulitzer Prizes for the Des Moines Register and Leader.

 After George Perkins died early in 1914, the paper was left to his son, William R. Perkins, and son-in-law, William Sammons.
 They hired noted architect William L. Steele to design a new four-story building at the southwest corner of Douglas Street and 5th Street.
 Housing the paper's editorial, reporting, circulation, advertising sales, and printing operations, the building was ready for occupancy in 1915.